James Palmer Jr.

-James Alfred Palmer Jr. (born July 31, 1996) is an American professional basketball player for Galatasaray MCT Technic of the Basketbol Süper Ligi (BSL) and the Champions League (BCL).
+James Alfred Palmer Jr. (born July 31, 1996) is an American professional basketball player who last played for Galatasaray of the Basketbol Süper Ligi (BSL).
 He played college basketball for the Nebraska Cornhuskers.

 High school career

 Palmer started his freshman year at St. John's College High School in Washington, D.C.
 After his freshman year, he transferred to Dr. Henry A. Wise High School in Upper Marlboro, Maryland.
 After attending his sophomore year at Wise HS he was recruited back to St. John's by new coach Sean McAloon, where he continued his junior and senior year.
 As a senior, he averaged 15.7 points, 3.0 rebounds, and 2.1 assists per game as he led his team to a 27–4 record and an appearance in D.C.
 State Athletic Association semifinal.
 For his efforts, he earned first-team all-conference in the highly-competitive Washington Catholic Athletic Conference.
 Palmer played summer ball for Team Takeover, one of the top AAU teams in the region.